Not seeking a degree or certificate at Washington State Community College

 Applicants with disabilities who would like assistance can contact the Office of Disability Services in the Learning Center of the Arts and Science Building.
 You can also learn more by visiting the Disability Services site.

-Career Services offers the College Central Network (CCN) as a resource for job and résumé posting, along with other information for employers and prospective employees.
+Career Services offers the Ohio Means Jobs as a resource for job and résumé posting, along with other information for employers and prospective employees.
 For more information, please visit the Career Services site.

 Residency information obtained from the application for admission (more than the current address) will be used to determine residency for tuition purposes.
 Please refer to the Washington State catalog for a comprehensive description of residency related to the fees that are assessed by Washington State.
 To see if you qualify for in-state tuition as a non-Ohio resident, please visit the Reciprocity site.